The Office is open to the general public between Monday-Friday, 8:30 a.m-4:30 p.m. Except on statutory holidays.

 All customers receive a one time charge on their first bill of $30.00.
 This charge is to set up the account and take the meter readings.

-When you are on PAP, your payment will come out on the “Interest After” date located on the top right hand portion of your bill.
+When you are on PAP, your payment will be withdrawn on the due date.

-Payments and Charges usually take 2 – 3 days to be reflected in the billing system.
+Payments and billing charges can take 2 – 3 days to be reflected in the billing system.
 Your bill may have been printed before your payment was posted to your account.

 Check the number of billing days on your bill.
 The number of billing days may vary from month to month, e.g. 28 days versus 31 days.
 Adding extra usage can make a big difference to your total monthly billing.